 - I’m technologically challenged.

-Are you painting a picture of the outcome without knowing for sure that what you fear most is actually going to happen?
-This is your future we’re talking about.
-You have the power to change your mind and set the expectation that everything’s going to be okay.
+Are you painting a picture of the outcome?
+Are you defeating yourself before you even begin without knowing for sure that what you fear most is actually going to happen?
+This is your future we’re talking about, and you have the power to change your mind, setting the expectation that everything’s going to be okay.
 All you have to do is imagine the best possible outcome.

 All you have to do is imagine the best possible outcome.